zakirovtech/MDBlogLite/README.md

 # MDBlogLite

-**Stack**: Python, Django, PostgreSQL, Redis, Docker, Nginx, Celery
+**Stack**: Python, Django, PostgreSQL, Redis, Docker, Nginx, Celery, flake8

 MDBlogLite allows you to deploy a simple blog where posts can be created using Markdown or HTML.